Jack Buechner

 John William Buechner (June 4, 1940 – March 6, 2020) was an American lawyer and politician from who served in the United States House of Representatives, representing Missouri's 2nd congressional district from 1987 to 1991.
 After serving in Congress, Buechner (BEEK-ner) became president of the International Republican Institute and was an associate at Manatt, Phelps & Phillips.
 From 2001 until his retirement in 2005, he was the president of the Presidential Classroom program.
 He served as senior counsel to The Hawthorn Group in Alexandria, Virginia, and was on the advisory board of Bloomberg Government.
 He was also a member of the ReFormers Caucus of Issue One.

 Biography

-Buechner was raised in Kirkwood, Missouri, and attended parochial schools.
+Buechner was born and raised in Kirkwood, Missouri, and attended parochial schools.
 He graduated from Benedictine College in Atchison, Kansas, and graduated with a BA in political science.
 He received his JD from Saint Louis University School of Law.